willtim/Expresso/README.md

 Expresso has the following features:

 - A small and simple implementation
-- Statically typed with full type inference
+- Statically typed with type inference
 - Structural typing with extensible records and variants
 - Lazy evaluation
 - Convenient use from Haskell (a type class for marshalling values)
 - Haskell-inspired syntax
+- Type annotations to support first-class modules and schema validation use cases
 - Built-in support for ints, double, bools, chars, maybes and lists

 ## Installation